Skip to Content

 The fork source

-Oceanus, the copy-on-read layer, draws upstream state from these endpoints.
-Any tx or query that references an object or package not in the local store is fetched on demand from rpc (and graphql), cached locally, and every read or write after that hits the local copy.
+Oceanus, the copy-on-read layer, draws upstream state from this endpoint.
+Any tx or query that references an object or package not in the local store is fetched on demand from rpc, cached locally, and every read or write after that hits the local copy.
 Upstream is a read-only source of truth; your writes stay local.
 Galene forks each network’s latest state.

 galene.toml